grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 date:   2019-05-19 14:21:00 +0100
 categories: jekyll blog programming pizza github pages
 ---

-## Setting up a blog with Jekyll

 Hi, in this blog article I'm going to go through how I set up this blog (blog-ception 🤯) using Jekyll.

 ### What's Jekyll?

 [Jekyll](https://jekyllrb.com/) is a static-site generator used for generating websites using [Markdown](https://en.wikipedia.org/wiki/Markdown).
 This means you don't need to worry about writing custom HTML/CSS (you can if you want!) and you can focus on writing your own content.

-Jekyll is different than the traditional CMS sytems such as Wordpress in the fact that it doesn't use a traditional database such as MySQL.
+Jekyll is different than the traditional CMS systems such as Wordpress in the fact that it doesn't use a traditional database such as MySQL.
 Everything is composed as files which are then picked up by Jekyll and converted into HTML/CSS which can be served as a website.

 ### Why I chose Jekyll
 I decided to go with Jekyll for my website/blog as I didn't want the operational overhead of having to install and manage a more heavyweight option such as a CMS like Wordpress.
 I just wanted something simple where I could configure how I wanted the site to look and then it was just a matter of me writing my blog posts in Markdown.
 I also didn't want to have to pay for hosting (we'll talk about that later! 😉).
 One other benefit is that since it's compiled static files, there is some great SEO optimisation.